 Hopefully the following information will answer most of your questions about civil marriages in Vermont.
-The fee for a marriage license is $60.00 plus $10.00 for a certified copy of the license after the service.
+The fee for a marriage license is $60.00 plus $10.00 for a certified copy of the license after the service (The Town of Waterbury accepts cash or check payments only).
 There are no witnesses, waiting period or blood test required.

 It takes approximately 20 minutes to issue your license.
 There is a one-page application you will need to complete in order to obtain your civil marriage license.
 You do not necessarily need to complete the form in advance.
 You may obtain the application from this site or the Town Clerk’s office.
 Click here for a Civil Marriage Application.